glaszig/compass-fontcustom/README.md

 Compass::Fontcustom adds the following configuration options to Compass.
 Just add these to your project's `config/compass.rb`.

-- `fontcustom_hash`
-  Enables/disables Fontcustom file name hashing.
 - `fontcustom_input_paths`
   Array of paths where to search for SVG files to build custom fonts from.
-- `fontcustom_fonts_path`
+- `fontcustom_discard_manifest`
-  Path to put generated font files in.
+  Boolean to configure to delete the manifest file after each run.
-- `fontcustom_autowidth`
+- `fontcustom_options`
-  Enables/disables Fontcustom autowidth option.
+  A hash to pass native options to FontCustom.

 ## Usage